 Preferred stock sits above common stock in the debtor hierarchy, so holders enjoy the benefit of having their money returned before other stockholders.
 In a successful exit scenario, this is a forgotten formality, but in a distressed sale, it makes a material difference.

 The term sheet clauses detailed in the rest of the article are therefore generally only going to apply to the class of preferred stock that your investors will be creating upon putting money into your company.

 One of the most common startup term sheet clauses that you will come across is a liquidation preference.
 As the name implies, liquidation preferences determine the hierarchy of payout upon a liquidation event, such as a sale of your company.
-Liquidation preferences therefore allow investors to define the initial magnitude that they are guaranteed as a payout.
+Liquidation preferences allow investors to define the initial magnitude that they are guaranteed as a payout.
 Let’s look at an example.

 Remember that this all occurs before common stockholders (i.e. founders and employees) can begin receiving proceeds.
-If you accept the inclusion of a liquidation preference, you must adjust your own return expectations to account for this.

-There are three types of participation rights, which range in terms of their economic upside potential to investors.
+There are three types of participation rights, which range in terms of their economic upside to investors.
 During negotiations, an entrepreneur must pay specific attention to what type is stated.

 - Full Participation: The most investor-friendly option.
 The investor first receives their liquidation preference and then a pro-rata share of any remaining proceeds.